marcosps/marcosps.github.io/content/blog/btrfs-for-mere-mortals.md

 as expected.

 Two new items are also allocated: DIR_ITEM and DIR_INDEX.
 DIR_INDEX is used for directory listing, like readdir for example.
-It's key (parent_dir_inode DIR_INDEX pos) almost explains itself.
+Its key (parent_dir_inode DIR_INDEX pos) almost explains itself.
 The **pos** value says it's the third file created in the directory, as values 1 and 2 are related to '.' and '..' respectively.
 DIR_ITEM is used for searching.
-It's **offset** value is the filename hashed, making it quick to find a file by name inside a directory.
+Its **offset** value is the filename hashed, making it quick to find a file by name inside a directory.

 As the file grows, more item are created: